Questions? We have answers.

 How do I order checks?

-The easiest way is to order checks through your Rosedale Federal online banking.
+The easiest way is to order checks through your Rosedale Federal digital banking.
 You may also call Customer Service at 410-668-4400 or come in to any Rosedale Federal branch.
 No matter how you order checks, please be sure all information and spelling is correct.
 If you are ordering checks from a third party, also make sure you include the correct routing number.

 Where is my routing number?